Information provided to organisations supporting the rehabilitation of offenders.

 To use the service, complete the ‘data upload template’ with details of the individuals your organisation has worked with, and information about the services provided.
 The template must be sent by secure email (gsi or CJSM).

 If the information in the ‘data upload template’ meets the minimum criteria, the Justice Data Lab will provide an analysis which assesses the impact of that programme against various reoffending measures (including the 1 year proven reoffending rate and the frequency of reoffending over the 1 year).
 The results will be returned in a clear and easy to understand format, with explanations of the key metrics, and any caveats and limitations needed to interpret the results.

 See all results published so far at: Justice Data Lab pilot statistics reports

-The Justice Data Lab team has brought reoffending data up to March 2014 into the service.
-You can now submit information on the individuals you were working with between January and March 2014, in addition to the years 2002 to 2013.
-The Justice Data Lab now brings in quarterly updates to the reoffending data.
+The Justice Data Lab team has brought reoffending data up to June 2014 into the service.
+You can now submit information on the individuals you were working with between January and June 2014, in addition to the years 2002 to 2013.
+The Justice Data Lab now brings in quarterly updates to the re-offending data.
 If you have any questions about the latest available data email a member of the team at firstname.lastname@example.org.